perklun/Google-Image-Search/README.md

 Android Bootcamp Week 2 Assignment: Google Image Search app

-This is an Android application that searchs for pictures using the Google Image Search API.
+This is an Android application that searches for pictures using the Google Image Search API based on a provided query.

-It uses Android Async to make HTTP requests uses Picasso to retrieve the images.
+It uses Android Async to make HTTP requests and Picasso to retrieve the images.

-It also uses a custom onScrollListener to support "infinite" scrolling (up to a maximum of 64 pictures).
+It has a custom onScrollListener to support "infinite" scrolling (up to a maximum of 64 pictures) and a custom GridView adapter.

 When thumbnails are clicked, the full image is displayed with the aspect ratios maintained.